Business Practicum Program

 - have demonstrated commitment and ability to complete the Practicum project to a high professional standard;

-- be able to commit to at least 2 full days per week over the duration of the trimester;
+- be able to commit to at least 2 full days per week (minimum of 200 hours and maximum of 240 hours) over the duration of the trimester;

 - have strong research, analysis, problem-solving, report writing and presentation skills;

 - be self-motivated and possess good communication skills;

 - have the necessary work permits to facilitate workplace-based learning.